 As per the international standard, dates are written as Year/Month/Day or YYYY/MM/DD.
 Four digits for the year, two digits for the month, and two digits for the day.
 This is the same format that is followed in Japan.
 The only difference in Japan is that you are not required to write two digits in month and two digits in day.

-Why should the year come first?
+Why does the year come first in Japanese date format?

 The logical reason why the year should be written first when writing the date is that it is the biggest out of all.
 And so, it is quite logical to keep the biggest component first.
 This is the same rule that is applied to several other things –